nyradr/HTML_Harvester/README.md

 	<ol>
 	<li>"page" elements represent a web page scheme.</li>
 	<li>"data" elements represents a single elements to extract from the web page</li>
+	<li>"form" elements represents a HTML form to fill</li>
 	<li>On XPath(s) constructions xargs id in the xpath is replaced by one of the arg value (all combinaisons of XPaths is build)</li>
 	<li>All names and ids are unique and totaly arbitrary (user defined)</li>
 	</ol>

+#Harvesting data

+Once you have the XML scheme file it's very easy to get data from a web page You can find sample <a href="https://github.com/nyradr/HTML_Harvester/blob/master/HtmlHarvester/src/harvester/Main.java">here</a>